rapid7/insightconnect-workflows/workflows/Scan_Asset_With_InsightVM_From_Teams/help.md

 The following guidelines are recommended for use when configuring the site within InsightVM (or Nexpose) for this workflow:

 1. **Create New Site** Create a new site in InsightVM.
 This site will be used solely for this InsightConnect workflow.
 2. **Add Assets** Add all possible scan targets.
-Using Class B or even Class A subnets (eg, 10.1.0.0/16 or 10.0.0.0/8) is recommended.
+Using Class A, B, or C subnets (eg, 10.1.2.0/24, 10.1.0.0/16, or 10.0.0.0/8) or an asset group (eg, Windows Workstations) is recommended.
 3. **Add Authentication** Add scan credentials in order to perform authenticated scans.
 Authenticated scans yield significantly more accurate results than non-authenticated scans.
 Administrative credentials are highly recommended for best results.
 4. **Select Scan Template** Choose a scan template for the site.
 The default `Full Audit without Web Spider` is appropriate in most cases.
 5. **Select Scan Engine** Select the `Engine most recently used for that asset` option.
-Also, select the scan engine with the broadest network access from the scan engine list.
+Also, select the scan engine with the broadest network access from the scan engine list below.
 6. **No Scheduled Scans** Given this site likely has an extremely broad scope, it is not recommended that this site be used for regular vulnerability scanning.
 As such, it is recommended that there be no scheduled scans for the site.

 Save the site configuration and navigate to the Site Summary page.
 View the URL in your web browser to find the `Site ID`.
 For example, if my console URL is `https://10.1.2.3:3780/site.jsp?siteid=123`, then my `Site ID` is `123`.